-Veenhuizen is a small village in the north of the Netherlands with a unique history, currently in search of it’s identity.
+Veenhuizen is a small village in the north of the Netherlands with a unique history.
 It was set up in 1823 as a utopic experiment to house and re-educate vagrants.
-The high ideals eventually collapsed but it remained a closed village until 1984, and still has two operational prisons and the national Prison Museum.
+The high ideals soon collapsed but it remained a closed village until 1984, and still has two operational prisons and the national Prison Museum.
 It is up for UNESCO World Heritage accreditation in 2018.

 The seating system is constructed with tusked mortise and tenon joints, which enable this all wood system to be dismantled and reassembled multiple times.
 You buy it flat-packed, it can be easily shipped, and when you need to move house you can pack it up in the original packaging and move on.